-Prednisone is a synthetic glucocorticoid, a natural hormone produced in the adrenal glands.
-It replaces low levels of steroids in the body.
-Glucocorticoids are potent anti-inflammatories that reduce redness and swelling.
-They also suppress the immune system.
+Prednisone is a synthetic version of glucocorticoid, a natural hormone produced in the adrenal glands.
+It supplements low levels of steroids in the body and acts as an anti-inflammatory agent to relieve symptoms of a variety of conditions, particularly aches, pain and itching.

 - Acquired (autoimmune) hemolytic anemia